amirmsk/Customer_Sales_Analysis/README.md

 # Customer and Sales Analysis

-This repository contains an analysis of customer behaviors and sales data using R.
+This repository contains an analysis of customer behaviors and sales data using R. there is no data included.

 ## Project Overview